The bottlenose dolphin is a large, grayish aquatic mammal that visits the lower and middle Chesapeake Bay in summer.

 Dolphins use sound to communicate with other dolphins, navigate through the water, watch for predators and find prey.
 Sounds include clicking, creaking, squeaking and whistling.
 Each dolphin is believed to have its own unique whistle.
 Puffing and hissing sounds can be heard when they exhale through their blowholes.

 Mating occurs throughout the year.
-Females give birth to one calf every 3 to 6 years.
-The gestation period lasts about 12 months.
+Females give birth to one calf every 3 to 6 years, with a gestation period of about 12 months.
 Calves are born in the water.
 During the birth, an assisting dolphin (which may be either male or female) remains close to the mother.
 This assisting dolphin is often the only other dolphin allowed near the newborn calf.
-Calves begin nursing within several hours of birth.
-They feed on their mother’s milk for 18 months.
+Calves begin nursing within several hours of birth and will feed on their mother’s milk for 18 months.
 Females reach sexual maturity between 5 and 12 years old, while males mature at 10 to 12 years old.
 Bottlenose dolphins usually live about 20 to 25 years, but some may live longer than 40 years.